dudareolon/CS260_Assignment_07/README.md

 Image retrieved from: https://www.geeksforgeeks.org/what-is-hashing/

-My program was created using 4 different files: main.cpp, hash.cpp, hash.hpp, complex_hash.cpp.
+My program was created using 5 different files: main.cpp, hash.cpp, hash.hpp, main_complex.cpp, and complex_hash.cpp.
 Here is what each one of the files do:

 ...........................................